silas-karanu/Expense_Tracker/README.md

 # Expense_Tracker
-Demonstration on how you can use Lambda Functions for efficient, streamlined operations.
+A demonstration on how you can use Lambda Functions for efficient, streamlined operations.

 # 🧾 Expense Tracker CLI